 For the Jidai option, the beige color comes from a natural dye that is obtained by mixing different plants.
 The color evolves with time, giving more personality to the same.

-The Anshu Togidashi and Jidai options are not made at the Jisei workshop, but outsourced to a specialized craftsman.
+The Anshu Togidashi and Jidai options are not made at the Jisei workshop but outsourced to a specialized craftsman.

 Please note that we also provide a plastic same option for customers concerned about animal protection.
 The plastic same is only available in white and in black.

 The Fuchi is a hilt collar between the tsuka and the tsuba.
-It serves as a reinforcment for the Tsuka (handle).
+It serves as a reinforcement for the Tsuka (handle).
 The tang of the sword goes into the tsuka through the opening in the fuchi.

 The Kashira is a pommel on the end of the tsuka, which serves, similarly to the Fuchi, as reinforcement for the Tsuka (handle).
 It usually features a hole that is used to secure the tsukaito (wrapping).